Measuring the giant radio galaxy length distribution with the LoTSS: Results

-If in addition to our discoveries, we know how many giants our LoTSS DR2 search campaign has missed, then we can infer the \emph{true} comoving GRG number density in the Local Universe.
-The posterior distribution over selection effect parameters $\frac{1}{2}(\phi_\mathrm{max} - \phi_\mathrm{min})$, $b_{\nu,\mathrm{ref}}$ and $\sigma_\mathrm{ref}$ induces a probability distribution over the search completeness function $C(l_\mathrm{p})$. $C(l_\mathrm{p})$ denotes the probability that a giant of projected proper length $l_\mathrm{p}$ in comoving space up to $z = z_\mathrm{max}$ is detected through the search.
-We first generate parameter samples from our posterior using rejection sampling, and then use each to calculate a $C(l_\mathrm{p})$ sample.
-We show the distribution over $C(l_\mathrm{p})$ for $z_\mathrm{max} = 0.5$ in Fig.~\ref{fig:completenessPosterior}.
-For small $l_\mathrm{p}$, $C$ is low as many GRGs drop out due to angular length selection; for large $l_\mathrm{p}$, $C$ is low as many GRGs drop out due to surface brightness selection.
-The completeness peaks around $l_\mathrm{p} \sim 2\ \mathrm{Mpc}$; however, even there the majority of GRGs remains undetected.\\ We infer a probability distribution over the true comoving GRG number density $n_\mathrm{GRG}$ by combining Eqs.~\ref{eq:completeness} and \ref{eq:GRGComovingNumberDensity} with the LoTSS DR2 GRG catalogue and samples from Sect.~\ref{sec:inference}'s posterior.
-The resulting skewed distribution, with mean and SD $n_\mathrm{GRG} = 4.6 \pm 2.4\ (100\ \mathrm{Mpc})^{-3}$ and 80\% credible interval $3.1$--$6.7\ (100\ \mathrm{Mpc})^{-3}$, is shown in Fig.~\ref{fig:numberDensityOfGRGs}.
-Note that, although the uncertainty in $b_{\nu,\mathrm{ref}}$ induces a large uncertainty in $C$ from $l_\mathrm{p} \sim 1.5\ \mathrm{Mpc}$ onwards, the completeness uncertainty at large projected lengths does not substantially contribute to the uncertainty in $n_\mathrm{GRG}$.
-This is because the GRG population is dominated by smaller giants, for which the completeness appears better constrained.\\ What picture arises regarding the abundance of giant radio galaxies in the Local Universe's large-scale structure?
+What picture arises regarding the abundance of giant radio galaxies in the Local Universe's large-scale structure?
 If we model the Cosmic Web through comoving cubic unit cells \citep{Oei12022MASSCW} with $50\ \mathrm{Mpc}$ sides, and each cubic unit cell contributes one cluster and three filaments, then a cube with $100\ \mathrm{Mpc}$ sides features a total of eight clusters and $24$ filaments.
 For comparison, in a $(100\ \mathrm{Mpc})^3$ volume up to $z_\mathrm{max} = 0.5$, the SDSS-III cluster catalogue of \citet{Wen12012} contains on average $11.2$ clusters of any mass, and $4.5$ clusters of mass $M_{200} > 10^{14}\ M_\odot$.
-Since clusters contain ${\sim}20\%$ of GRGs \citep{Oei12022GiantsCosmicWeb}, we find the average number of GRGs per cluster to be ${\sim}10^{-1}$.
-If one assumes that filaments contain the remaining ${\sim}80\%$ of GRGs, and uses the fact that the average number of filaments per cluster is of order unity, it follows that the average number of giants per filament is also ${\sim}10^{-1}$.
+Since clusters contain ${\sim}20\%$ of giants \citep{Oei12022GiantsCosmicWeb}, we find the average number of giants per cluster to be ${\sim}10^{-1}$.
+If one assumes that filaments contain the remaining ${\sim}80\%$ of giants, and uses the fact that the average number of filaments per cluster is of order unity, it follows that the average number of giants per filament is also ${\sim}10^{-1}$.
 In all likelihood, most clusters and filaments do not currently contain a giant.